 With gastric bypass, the doctor creates a pocket at the top of the stomach, sealing off the lower portion so that food can no longer enter it.
 The pocket stomach is about the size of a small egg and is able to hold about 2 ounces of food or liquids at a time.

 This is a radical change from the natural stomach, which can hold about 48 ounces.
-Given that many people seeking weight loss surgery have stretched stomachs, the difference can be even greater.
+Given that many people seeking weight loss surgery in West Texas have stretched stomachs, the difference can be even greater.

 The other change made to the digestive tract is in the uppermost part of the intestine, called the duodenum.
 As part of the surgery, this is separated from the middle portion of the intestine, the jejunum.
 The jejunum is then attached to the new stomach pouch while the duodenum is affixed to the closed-off lower stomach and reattached to the jejunum further down.